open-ephys/onix-docs/source/Hardware Guide/Datasheets/test-a.rst

         * 0x1: data output enabled

     * - 0x01
-      - CLK_DIV
+      - MESSAGE
       - R/W
+      - Immediate
-      - On Reset
+      - 42
-      - CLK_HZ / HB_HZ where HB_HZ is a implementation dependent default rate
       - None
-      - Read frequency clock divider ratio.
-Minimum value is CLK_HZ / 10e6
+      - The first 16-bits of the MESSAGE word appears in the device to host frame

     * - 0x02
-      - CLK_HZ
+      - NUMTESTWORDS
       - R
       - N/A
-      - N/A
+      - Implementation dependent, see hub documentation
       - None
-      - The frequency parameter, CLK_HZ, used in the calculation of CLK_DIV.
+      - Read-only register indicating number of 16-bit words following MESSAGE in each frame

     * - 0x03
-      - MEM_WORDS
+      - FRAMERATE
       - R
       - N/A
-      - N/A
+      - Implementation dependent, see hub documentation
       - None
-      - The total number of 32-bit words in memory.
+      - Read-only register indicating the fixed frame rate in Hz.
+0 indicates that the frame rate is unspecified (variable or upstream controlled).

+--

+.. _onidatasheet_testa_d2h:

 Device To Host Data Frames
 ******************************************